anntnt/anntnt/README.md

-Hi there, I'm Ann!
+Hi there, I'm Ann — based in Vienna, Austria.

 ## About me

-I started out freelancing and later worked with a few creative and digital agencies — building all kinds of web projects along the way.
+I started out in web development as a freelancer and later joined several creative and digital agencies, working on a wide range of web projects along the way.
 <br/>
 Here on GitHub, you’ll find some of my latest projects and experiments.